 The smoke detector override feature will override the systems dissipation mode in case of fire, allowing the fans to normally operate.
-Customers are responsible for setting up this feature, if desired.
+Customers are responsible for setting up the smoke detector override with an external smoke detection system, if desired

 24VAC is to be provided to terminal block 1, circuit 1.
 If supplying this power, the jumper connection from terminal block 1, circuit 1 to terminal block 2, circuit 2 needs to be removed.
+The 24VAC signal is reduced to 0VAC when smoke is detected.